AtomFry/LaunchBoxReShadeManager/README.md

 ..\LaunchBox\LaunchBoxReShadeManager\ReShade versions for emulators\\{EMULATOR}

-Where {EMULATOR} is the safe name of the emulator.
+Where {EMULATOR} is the safe name (more on "safe names" below) of the emulator.
 These emulator names must match the name of the emulator as it is setup in your LaunchBox instance.
 You can change the folder names in this path to match the naming of your emulator if you have an emulator named differently.

 You can replace the default bezel for an emulator by replacing the Bezel.png file at the following path:
 ..\LaunchBox\LaunchBoxReShadeManager\ReShade versions for emulators\\{EMULATOR}\reshade-shaders\Textures\Bezel.png